-Orange Wire: ((-) 200mA Grounded Output when Armed)
+Orange Wire: (-) 200mA Grounded Output when Armed

 This wire will become grounded when the alarm is armed.
 The current capacity of this wire is 200mA.
 This output can control a starter disable relay, when the system is triggered.
-The vehicle is prevented from any unauthorized starting.
+The vehicle is prevented from any unauthorized starting, and also active when remote started.

-Yellow Wire: ((-) 200mA Ignition 3 Output)
+Yellow Wire: (-) 200mA Ignition 3 Output